Zero-Downtime Database Migrations

 Quick Summary

 Zero-downtime migrations require careful planning of schema changes so that the application continues running throughout the deployment.
-The core techniques are the expand-contract pattern (add new structure before removing old), online DDL operations, and deployment checkpointing.
+The core techniques are the expand-contract pattern (add new structure before removing old), online DDL operations, and explicit data safety nets for destructive operations.
 Most migration failures come from blocking operations (long-running locks) and backward-incompatible changes deployed before the application is ready for them.

 Why Migrations Cause Downtime